 Mid-Range Traveler (€130–170 per day)

-Book a private room in a boutique hotel or well-reviewed Airbnb (€70–120/night), enjoy sit-down restaurant meals with wine (€30–40/day), mix public transport with the occasional Uber ride, and visit paid attractions like the Jerónimos Monastery and Oceanarium.
-For a week, budget approximately €910–1,190 per person excluding flights.
+Book a private room in a boutique hotel or well-reviewed Airbnb (€70–120/night), enjoy sit-down restaurant meals with wine (€30–40/day), mix public transport with the occasional Uber, and visit paid attractions like the Jerónimos Monastery and Oceanarium.
+Budget approximately €910–1,190 per person for a week, excluding flights.

 Luxury Traveler (€250–400+ per day)

-Stay in a five-star hotel like the Four Seasons or Bairro Alto Hotel (€200–350+/night), dine at Lisbon’s growing roster of Michelin-starred restaurants (€80–150/meal), hire private guides, and add premium experiences like sailing on the Tagus.
+Stay at a five-star property like the Four Seasons or Bairro Alto Hotel (€200–350+/night), dine at Lisbon’s growing roster of Michelin-starred restaurants (€80–150/meal), hire private guides, and add premium experiences like sailing on the Tagus.
 A week at this level starts around €1,750 per person.

 Money-Saving Tips

-Consider the Lisboa Card if you plan to visit multiple museums and use public transport heavily — it covers free entry to 39+ attractions and unlimited metro, tram, and bus rides for 24, 48, or 72 hours.
-Eat at lunch rather than dinner when many restaurants offer a prato do dia (dish of the day) for €7–10 including bread, a drink, and coffee.
-Fill your water bottle for free at the city’s many public fountains — Lisbon’s tap water is perfectly safe to drink.
+The Lisboa Card is worth it if you plan to visit multiple museums and use public transport heavily — it covers free entry to 39+ attractions and unlimited metro, tram, and bus rides for 24, 48, or 72 hours.
+At lunch, order the prato do dia (dish of the day): €7–10 including bread, a drink, and coffee.
+Fill your water bottle at the city’s many public fountains — Lisbon’s tap water is safe.
 And always say “não, obrigado” to the couvert if you’re watching your spending.

 Best Day Trips from Lisbon

-Lisbon’s location makes it an excellent base for exploring the surrounding region.
-Several world-class destinations are within an hour’s reach by train or car.
-Our full Day Trips from Lisbon guide covers these and more in detail.
+Lisbon’s location makes it an excellent base for the surrounding region.
+Several destinations worth a full day are within an hour by train.
+Our full Day Trips from Lisbon guide covers these in detail.

 Sintra

-No trip to Lisbon is complete without a day in Sintra, a UNESCO-listed hilltop town of fantastical palaces and lush forested gardens, just 40 minutes by train from Rossio station.
-The Pena Palace — a Romanticist castle painted in vivid reds and yellows — is the headliner, but the Moorish Castle, the National Palace, and the mysterious Quinta da Regaleira (with its famous initiatic well) are equally captivating.
-Arrive early, ideally on the first train, as the town gets very crowded by mid-morning.
+No trip to Lisbon is complete without a day in Sintra — a UNESCO-listed hilltop town of fantastical palaces and forested gardens, just 40 minutes by train from Rossio station.
+The Pena Palace, painted in vivid reds and yellows, is the headline act, but the Moorish Castle, the National Palace, and the mysterious Quinta da Regaleira (with its famous initiatic well) are equally worth the journey.
+Go on the first train of the day.
+The town gets very crowded by mid-morning.

 Cascais and the Coast

-This elegant seaside resort town is a 35-minute train ride from Lisbon’s Cais do Sodré station, and the journey along the Tagus estuary is beautiful in itself.
-Cascais offers sandy beaches, a charming old town, excellent seafood restaurants, and dramatic coastal cliffs.
-From Cascais, you can continue to the wild beaches of Guincho or the windswept cliffs of Cabo da Roca — the westernmost point of continental Europe.
+This elegant seaside town is a 35-minute train ride from Cais do Sodré station, and the journey along the Tagus estuary is beautiful in itself.
+Cascais has sandy beaches, a charming old town, good seafood restaurants, and dramatic coastal cliffs.
+From Cascais you can continue to the wild beaches of Guincho or the windswept cliffs of Cabo da Roca — the westernmost point of continental Europe.

 Arrábida and Setúbal

-South of the Tagus, the Arrábida Natural Park offers some of the most beautiful beaches near Lisbon, with turquoise water set against dramatic limestone cliffs.
-The nearby city of Setúbal is a working fishing port famous for its fresh seafood, particularly the choco frito (fried cuttlefish).
-This day trip requires a car or organized tour, as public transport options are limited.
+South of the Tagus, Arrábida Natural Park has some of the most beautiful beaches near Lisbon — turquoise water against dramatic limestone cliffs.
+The nearby city of Setúbal is a working fishing port, famous for its fresh seafood and particularly its choco frito (fried cuttlefish).
+This day trip needs a car or an organised tour, as public transport connections are limited.

 Practical Information